FARHA-THASNI-M/IEEE-LAUNCHPAD/profiles/farhathasnim@mulearn.md

 > Hey!
 Certainly!
 Here's the revised paragraph:

-"I'm Farha Thasni M, a final-year Computer Science Engineering student at MES College of Engineering, currently working as a web developer intern at Tecnavis Web Solution Pvt Ltd. With a strong background in leadership as the former chairperson of the CS society of IEEE SB MESCE and experience as the volunteer secretary of NSS Unit 602, I possess excellent organizational and teamwork skills.
+I'm Farha Thasni M, a final-year Computer Science Engineering student at MES College of Engineering, currently working as a web developer intern at Tecnavis Web Solution Pvt Ltd. With a strong background in leadership as the former chairperson of the CS society of IEEE SB MESCE and experience as the volunteer secretary of NSS Unit 602, I possess excellent organizational and teamwork skills.
 My passion lies in web and software development, where I've crafted projects using React and other technologies, reflecting my dedication and enthusiasm for coding.
-As I near graduation, my goal is to secure a position in a reputable company, where I can leverage my skills and contribute to impactful projects."
+As I near graduation, my goal is to secure a position in a reputable company, where I can leverage my skills and contribute to impactful projects.

 ## Portfolio Highlights